 Naturopathic remedies for muscle injuries can include herbs like Arnica, turmeric, and bromelain for their anti-inflammatory properties.

-Mind-body therapies such as yoga, tai chi, and meditation can also aid in muscle recovery.

 Regular stretching and mobility exercises are vital for maintaining muscular health and preventing injuries.

 Ensuring adequate sleep is crucial for muscle recovery and growth.